Energy Consumption Regression Analysis.

 Tools & Methodologies

-• Used pivot tables to summarize, analyze, and explore large datasets; sales by region, product and customer.
+• Used pivot tables to summarize, analyze, and explore large datasets.

-• Used slicers & filters to focus on sales by product category, revenue by month
+• Used slicers & filters to focus on sales by segment & product category.

 • Utilized Power BI to publish excel datasets and link interactive dashboards.